Fecal Immunochemical Test (FIT)

 Part of the beauty of this test is that there is no preparation needed.
 You simply need to get the kit from your doctor and take the sample!

 We realize this test isn’t going to be the most enjoyable experience.
 But there are a few ways to make your testing a little easier.
-First, have all of your supplies ready and in one place.
-Supplies will include a test kit, test cards, long brushes, waste bags and a mailing envelope.
+First, see your doctor for the test kit.
+Once you're ready, get all of your supplies ready and in one place.
 The kit will give you detailed instructions on how to collect the stool specimen.
 Always follow the instructions on your kit, but typically your test will instruct you to:

 For the FIT, a positive result indicates abnormal bleeding in the lower digestive tract.
 Since this test detects only human blood, other sources of blood, such as from the diet, do not cause a positive result.